Seven Aspects of Reading

 - Pupils are assessed daily in phonics as well as half termly using the RWI assessments.
 Assessment then informs which books match to the pupil’s phonic ability.

-- We use the Oxford Reading Tree throughout the school as a reading scheme.
+- We use RWI throughout the school as a reading scheme.
 We monitor progress in reading and then match their ability to the stage of reading on the scheme.
-This is done through notes from guided reading and from teachers hearing pupils read individually.
-Staff monitor and check that these books are changed regularly.
-Staff will move them onto the next stage when they are confident they have mastered the skills of the stage.
-When pupils are confident readers in KS2 they become ‘Free’ readers.
+This is done through notes from guided reading sessions and the half termly assessments.

-- Staff monitor the books chosen by ‘free readers’ to check the books are suitably challenging for them.
+- KS2 staff monitor the books chosen by ‘free readers’ to check the books are suitably challenging for them.
+Reading diaries are collected in The UKS2 class to monitor reading.

-- Guided reading books are also selected carefully to challenge the reading of different groups of pupils in school.
+- Guided reading books are also selected carefully to challenge the reading of different groups of pupils in school and to ensure a breadth of questions using VIPERS.

 How do we teach phonics from the start?